 Eye bank training will be critical for the fellow to develop an especially thorough understanding of eye banking.
 Working with our partner, Miracles In Sight, the fellow will learn an eye bank’s inner workings and how to build and manage an eye bank in a foreign country.

-Spencer Harris, MD, former Duke cornea fellow standing outside the Connaught Hospital in Freetown, Sierra Leone while on a trip with Williams.
+Spencer Harris, MD, former Duke cornea fellow standing outside the Connaught Hospital in Freetown, Sierra Leone while on a trip with Dr. Williams.

 Duke GO Fellows Blog